JohnnyVX/EventApiDemo/readme.md

 ## Actual Conversation with GitHub Copilot

 **JohnnyVReply & TaThompson: Now I have 3 new bugs for each of the endpoints.
-Can you make a common method so that the air handling is all in one place?**
+Can you make a common method so that the error handling is all in one place?**

 **GitHub Copilot Chat**:
 Sure, we can create a common method to handle the exceptions.
 This method will take a Func<Task<IActionResult>> as a parameter, which represents the action to be executed.
 If an exception occurs during the execution of this action, the method will catch it and return a BadRequest response.